Box of Light

 Box of Light (光の箱, Hikari no Hako) is a Japanese manga series written and illustrated by Seiko Erisawa.
 It began serialization in Shogakukan's josei manga magazine Zōkan Flowers in November 2018.

+Synopsis

+The series is set in a mysterious convenience store that is connected to the supernatural, and is centered around the customers who visit this store trying to make their "final purchase".

 Publication

 Written and illustrated by Seiko Erisawa, Box of Light began serialization in Shogakukan's josei manga magazine Zōkan Flowers on November 14, 2018.
 The series' chapters have been compiled into four tankōbon volumes as of March 2025.

 In October 2021, Seven Seas Entertainment announced that they had licensed the series for English publication.